inflac/frab-cli/Readme.md

 ## Verification
 Because frab-cli isn't finished yet you can check the correctness of the generated schedule with the provided script `validate_schedule_xml.sh`.
 The script was written by the [VOC](https://github.com/voc/schedule/tree/master/validator/xsd).
-You can also use this [online validator](https://c3voc.de/schedulexml/).
+You can also use their [online validator](https://c3voc.de/schedulexml/).